Psychological Health and Safety Strategy

 Measuring workplace wellbeing

-The Workplace Wellbeing Assessment was developed in consultation with customers to provide employers with a self-service online tool to assess how mentally healthy their workplace is as well as mental health experiences of their workers.
+We developed the Workplace Wellbeing Assessment in consultation with customers.
+This self-service online tool lets businesses assess how mentally healthy their workplace is and understand the mental health experiences of their workers.

-The comprehensive report provides the results, strengths, and weaknesses of the business along with tailored recommendations for improvement.
-This data also allows businesses to compare themselves to others in the industry and track changes in their workplace over time.
+The tool allows businesses to compare themselves to others in their industry and track changes in their workplace over time.

-We delivered Mental Health at Work Training exceeding our target participation rate with over 25,000 participants completing the program.
-The program has been well received, with 99% of participants surveyed indicating they would recommend the training.
+We delivered workplace mental health training to over 25,000 participants, exceeding our target.
+The program was well received, with 99% of participants surveyed indicating they would recommend the training.

-The Direct Practical Coaching (DPC) program has similarly had great results, with universally positive feedback received from surveyed participants.
-The program was targeted at companies in high-risk industries with tailored support to each business.
-Overall, participants reported they found the program useful and have made beneficial changes in their workplace as a result.
+We provided workplace mental health coaching to more than 1000 micro to medium sized businesses.
+The program targeted businesses in high-risk industries and gave tailored support to participants.
+Overall, participants said they found the program useful and had made beneficial changes in their workplace as a result.

 Change through collaboration

-As recognised and respected leaders in their field, our Ambassadors increased mental health awareness:
+As recognised and respected leaders in their field, our ambassadors increased mental health awareness by:

-• through sharing their experiences and leading change in their industries
+• sharing their experiences and leading change in their industries

-• hosting and attending events to help support their peers implement mentally healthy work practices.
+• hosting and attending events to help support their peers to roll out mentally healthy work practices.

 Downloads